gretchenziegler/forum/README.md

 1. make a directory in terminal where you want to keep the sweet, sweet files.

-2. while in that directory, run this command: 'git init'
+2. while in that directory, run this command: `git init`

-3. then run this command: 'git clone https://github.com/gretchenziegler/forum.git'
+3. then run this command: `git clone https://github.com/gretchenziegler/forum.git`

-4. and then this one: 'git pull origin master'
+4. and then this one: `git pull origin master`

-5. and then finally: 'ruby forum_server.rb'
+5. and then finally: `ruby forum_server.rb`

-6. in your browser window, type '127.0.0.1:4567', and you will have your own empty **whatchu think about?** forum to play with. because who wouldn't want that?
+6. in your browser window, type `127.0.0.1:4567`, and you will have your own empty **whatchu think about?** forum to play with. because who wouldn't want that?

 ![haters gonna hate](http://img4.wikia.nocookie.net/__cb20121027135359/adventuretimewithfinnandjake/images/2/20/Haters-gonna-hate-potatoes-gonna-potate.jpg)